Journalists for Human Rights: Media coverage and partnerships

-JHR partners with The Alva Foundation and Massey College on the Gordon N. Fisher-JHR Fellowship.
-The annual fellowship is part of the Southam Journalism Fellowships program at the University of Toronto's Massey College.
+JHR also partners with The Alva Foundation and the University of Toronto's Massey College on the Gordon N. Fisher-JHR Fellowship.
+The annual fellowship is part of the Southam Journalism Fellowships program at the University of Toronto.

 JHR partners with the Canadian Association of Journalism to present an annual award for human rights reporting and an award for an emerging Indigenous journalist.
 JHR also presents an annual award to a news organization or team for the best human rights coverage in Canada.